 Temple Judea was founded in 1914 and dedicated its synagogue at 1227 S. Independence Boulevard in 1917.
-This two story yellow-brick structure was set-back from the boulevard by a large courtyard.
+This two-story yellow-brick structure was set back from the boulevard by a large courtyard.
 The building had brick ornament Stars of David, a pair of menorahs mounted on the limestone cornice, and stone Ten Commandments mounted above the two doorways.
+The building was demolished in May 2018.

 Despite the large population of Eastern European Jews living in Lawndale during the early 20th century, Temple Judea was the only Reform temple in the Lawndale community.
 It hosted a variety of innovative programs for youth groups and a popular lecture series.
 The more traditional Jewish community within the neighborhood were often skeptical regarding the new practices of mixed seating for men and women, men without head covering, and riding on the Sabbath.
 (The Jews of Chicago, Cutler, pg.
 216)